steadybit/advice-kit/go/advice_kit_test/README.md

 The module encapsulates the following technical aspects:

 - compatibility kit.
-Checks wether the extension is adhering to the advice kit specification.
+Checks whether the extension is adhering to the advice kit specification.

 ## Installation